GSA/search-gov-website/admin-center/display/index.md

 We also offer a Search Results API that will allow you to display results within your own website's framework.

 * See a [feature comparison]({{ site.baseurl }}/admin-center/display/hosted-vs-api-results.html) of our hosted results page vs. our Results API.
-* For detailed information on the Results API, see our documentation on [Open GSA](https://open.gsa.gov/api/searchgov-results/){% external_link %}.
+* For detailed information on the Results API, see our documentation on [Open GSA](https://open.gsa.gov/api/searchgov-results/).